Statements

 When executing an if...else

-statement, first, the specified condition gets evaluated.
+statement, first, the specified condition is evaluated.
 If the resulting value is true

-, the following statement block gets executed.
+, the following statement block is executed.
 Otherwise, if the condition evaluates to false

 , the optional else